 Programme will also consist of real life projects, developed together with companies and spread over three years: 1st year - operational project; 2nd year – supervisory project and 3rd year – managerial project.
 This will ensure that students will be able to develop the expertise not only through their work placements, but also through the study modules with the help of industry professionals and teachers.

-At the beginning of the studies the emphasis is on the development of basic professional skills and understanding the vibrant business environment.
+At the beginning of the studies the emphasis is on the development of basic professional skills and understanding the hospitality and tourism business environment.
 During the first academic year students will learn the basic operational skills and expertise required by the hotel, restaurant, tourism and experience industry, depending which path they decide to take.
 The theory base is supported by professional work placement in the chosen field.
-The theme of the first year is operations and business environment.

 In the second year the emphasis is on understanding business processes and innovations.
 The student will learn practical management skills in service interactions and be able to professionally develop in the chosen path.
-The theme of the second year is business processes and innovations.
 The student will combine and implement the studied theory base in the advanced work placement.

 In the third year studies are focused on leadership and organizational strategic management.
 Students will acquire industry-related special skills via optional advanced level studies where they would be encouraged through managerial project to innovate and develop businesses.
-In the bachelor thesis the student shows his/her aptitude for conceptual learning and understanding complicated phenomena in a way which will be beneficial for a company or an organization within the industry.
-The third year study theme is management.
+In the Bachelor Thesis the student shows his/her aptitude for conceptual learning and understanding complicated phenomena in a way which will be beneficial for a company or an organization within the industry.

 Student's Professional Development >>